oz-glenn/evernote_tag_converter/README.md

 Then:
 python3 ethernet_tag_converter.py /path/to/yourfile.enex

-Will Teedyise the tags and save them in Output.enex
+Will Teedyise the tags and save the notes with revised Teedy compliant tags in Output.enex